 For Android, it’s not easy to speak about software updates since there are lots of different Android phones.
 You may have the latest flagship of an Android phone and surprisingly it doesn’t have the latest Android version.
 This is a real problem for Android users.
 You can take a look at the Android version market share and the iOS version market share to help you decide which one will work for you.

 Is your phone still in good shape?
 How is the battery holding up?
-What about its performance?
+Is your phone running slow?
 Does it still respond to your needs?
 If you have a positive answer to any of these questions, there’s no urgent need to upgrade to a new phone right away.
-As long as your phone is still holding up, you shouldn’t feel any pressure to buy a new one.
-Forget about the hype and marketing, they’re just doing business.
+As long as your phone isn’t running slow, you shouldn’t feel any pressure to buy a new one.
+Forget about the hype and marketing, they just want your business.

 However, you need to keep in mind, your phone performance will degrade over time.
 At some point, you will eventually consider upgrading to a new one.
 Make sure your phone has enough space to hold your data, so your phone can run smoothly.
 It’s highly recommended to have enough free space on your phone just for performance purposes.

 Processor and RAM are basically what make your phone perform well.
 If you’re a light user who doesn’t use your phone that much, you don’t have to worry about the specs when buying a new smartphone.
 However, if you’re a heavy user who watches videos, play games, use multiple apps simultaneously, RAM and processor should be under your radar.

 No matter what kind of user you are, I wouldn’t recommend someone to buy a phone with a RAM less than 2 GB.
 There are tons of cheap good smartphones with crazy specs out there.